nablembv/ie-onboarding-mock-implementation/README.md

 Your goal is to complete a full hosted BV integration on the mockup environment.
 Make the necessary adjustments to any files found in the **public/** folder and change any configuration needed on the Config Hub/Workbench.

 Notes:
+* You will need to make changes that a client will not be able to do by themselves in our backend, but that they'll request to you during an implementation.
 * Make up the product information (including IDs) for all product pages to use with DCC.
 * Create one extra product and add it to the catalog by using the XML feed instead of DCC.
 ALL products will need to exist and be active.
 * Emails should use In-Mail template for PIE and MPS for the submission form.
 As mentioned make them trigger (to your email address) using the BV Pixel.